chadrem/officer/README.markdown

 - :host => Hostname or IP address of the server to bind to (default: 0.0.0.0).
 - :port => TCP Port to listen on (default: 11500).

+### Lock

+    client.lock 'some_lock_name'

+#### Options

 - :timeout => The number of seconds to wait for a lock to become available (default: wait forever).
 - :namespace => Prepend a namespace to each lock name (default: empty string).

-### Lock

-    client.lock 'some_lock_name'
+- :queue_max => If the lock queue length is greater than :queue_max then don't wait for the lock.

 ### Unlock